Food hygiene ratings handed to two Belfast restaurants

 New food hygiene ratings have been awarded to two of Belfast’s restaurants, cafes or canteens, the Food Standards Agency’s website shows.

-Funky Monkeys, at Kennedy Centre, Unit 57 Falls Road, Belfast was handed a four-out-of-five rating after assessment on July 26.
+Top Centra, at 1 Boucher Crescent, Belfast was handed a four-out-of-five rating after assessment on July 31.

 Advertisement